leoshimo/vrs/README.md

 [vrs](https://github.com/leoshimo/vrs) is a personal software runtime - an opinionated take on my own "endgame" software platform.

-Its goal is to turbocharge the development of my own software ecosystem.
-To this end, it considers every aspect of programming - language, execution, environment, and more - minimizing impedance over the end-to-end process of building software.
+It considers every aspect of programming - language, execution, environment, editing, tooling, and more - designing across the end-to-end process of building software.

 Its inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
 It hopes to combine powerful ideas from those projects into one cohesive whole for